languageconservancy/elearning-core/README.md

     - `/admin/*`: used by the Admin panel web interface used by curriculum developers and admins.

 - `frontend/`
-  Contains the Angular frontend application source code and assets, as well as Android and iOS projects.
+  Contains the Angular frontend application source code and assets.
+This is where the ios and android projects are placed by Capacitor.

 - `scripts/`
   Includes build scripts, template generators, and utilities for managing the frontend and deployment.